numenta/nupic.core-legacy/src/examples/Profiling.md

 ## Demo C++ aplication

-Using only C++ `nupic.core` implementations, currently the chain uses ` SpatialPooler > TemporalPooler`
+Using only C++ `htm.core` implementations, currently the chain uses ` SpatialPooler > TemporalPooler`

 More classes should be added as they are ported (Encoders, Classifier, Anomaly, ...)